 A C-section is the surgical delivery of a baby through incisions in the abdomen and uterus.
 There are three different types of C-sections, which are generally separated by level of risk or urgency.

-Unplanned vs emergency C-section
+Scheduled vs. unplanned vs emergency C-section

 But one of the most common reasons for a scheduled C-section is that a mother has delivered this way in the past.
 Although many mothers who’ve had a previous C-section try for a vaginal birth after a C-section (VBAC), many choose to schedule another C-section.